AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 The `reschedule` command is designed to provide users with the capability to update the meeting details of a previously scheduled meeting.
 The primary action is the creation of a new `Meeting` object with the specified changes, that will replace the current `Meeting` object of the specified person in the Model.

-The execution flow of the `reschedule` command follows a sequence of interactions similar to the `edit` Command, with the main difference being `RescheduleCommand` takes a `EditMeetingDescriptor` instead of `EditPersonDescriptor`.
+The execution flow of the `reschedule` command follows a sequence of interactions similar to the `edit` Command, with the main difference being that `RescheduleCommand` takes an `EditMeetingDescriptor` instead of `EditPersonDescriptor`.

 #### Unschedule Command

 The `unschedule` command is designed to provide users with the capability to remove previously scheduled meetings.
 The primary action is the removal of the Meeting object from the specified person's record in the Model.

-The execution flow of the `unschedule` command is similar to the one shown for `schedule` command (refer to the sequence diagram for `ScheduleCommand` shown above), with the main difference being the `personToEdit` will have their meeting field set to `Optional.empty()`.
+The execution flow of the `unschedule` command is similar to the one shown for the `schedule` command (refer to the sequence diagram for `ScheduleCommand` shown above), with the main difference being the `personToEdit` will have their meeting field set to `Optional.empty()`.

 #### Design Choice

-The implementation of the `schedule` and `unschedule` command are in this manner to maintain consistency with the existing command structure.
+The implementation of the `schedule` and `unschedule` commands are in this manner to maintain consistency with the existing command structure.

 For the schedule command, in the case where a person already has a meeting scheduled, the schedule command will result in an error, instead of overwriting the existing meeting details.
 This behavior is chosen over the alternative of overwriting the existing meeting details to guard against accidental data loss.